 6. How much time each week will I need to devote to this workshop?

 That depends.
-You are not 'required' to do anything in this workshop.
+You are not required to do anything in this workshop.
 This is meant to be your experience - one that best fits into your lifestyle.
-Some people brush over the content in an hour each week, others cook up a storm each day and and transform there lives radically.
+Some people brush over the content in an hour each week, others cook up a storm each day and transform their lives radically.
 Some people never visit the comments (community section) of the workshop, others check in each morning to share what is happening for them and see how others are doing.
 Aside from normal day to day cooking time, I'd recommend 1-2 hours per week to cover course content.